-Reported profit after tax for the period was \$3.22m an increase of \$1.71m (113.2%) from the previous year.
+Reported profit after tax for the period was \$6.37m an increase of \$3.15m (97.9%) from the previous year.

-Full year revenue of the Group increased from \$14.45m to \$17.58m, an increase of 21.67%.
+Full year revenue of the Group increased from \$17.58m to \$27.58m, an increase of 56.9%.

-The key driver of the profit increase was the significant improvement in the performance of the North American operations supplemented by a modest increase in Australian sales.
+The key drivers of the profit increase was the significant increase in the performance of the North American operations which was supplemented by a capital sale in Europe and a modest increase in Australian sales.